toncoinpool/stratum-miner/README.md

 - [ `id` : `int` ]: request id
 - [ `method` : `string` ]: RPC method name
 - [ `params` : (`string`, `string`, `string`, `string`) ]: list of method parameters
-	1. Current giver's job seed.
+	1. Current giver's job seed
-	2. Share complexity.
+	2. "expired" parameter which is preffered by server to calculate job result
-	3. Current giver's address.
+	3. Current giver's address
-	4. Pool wallet address.
+	4. Pool wallet address

 All job parameters must be used in .boc calculation, otherwise they will be rejected by pool.